YamamotoLabUCSF/SampleSheet/README.md

 Sequencing by synthesis (SBS) collects millions to billions of DNA sequence reads *en masse*.
 DNA templates from tens to thousands of independent sample sources can be barcoded, pooled, and sequenced on a common flow cell.
 Unique indices (barcodes) allow pooled reads to be re-assigned to cognate sample sources (demultiplexed).
 <br/><br/>

-**This script automates creation of an Illumina® Sample Sheet, the comma-separated text document required by Illumina® sequencing systems to specify (1) sequencing parameters and (2) sample-barcode relationships.** With this script, a Sample Sheet with up to 9,216 sample-barcode relationships can be automatically generated in <1 second, following user entry of a single list containing up to 96 sample names assigned to an i7 index range and unique i5 index.
+**This script automates creation of an Illumina® Sample Sheet, the comma-separated text document required by Illumina® sequencing systems to specify (1) sequencing parameters and (2) sample-barcode relationships.** With this script, a Sample Sheet with up to 9,216 sample-barcode relationships can be automatically generated in <1 second, following user entry of a single list containing up to 96 sample prefixes assigned to an i7 index range and unique i5 index (each sample prefix to be expanded to up to 96 individual samples, suffixed by well ID (*i.e.*, A01-H12) of a 96-well plate).

 ## Features